 New Blog Series

 While you will occasionally find new amazing Spanish foods on the road in my IG Restaurant Highlights, Traditional Spanish Food in Local Villages will be a separate blog series.
 Every few months, I plan to share with you 10 new unique dishes from truly local bars and restaurants.
-I could probably even make a new post every month as I visit a lot of places, but I prefer sharing only the ones I really loved.
+I could probably even make a new post every month as I visit a lot of places, but I prefer sharing only the ones that feel unique.

 Food in Spain